JD Fenix: Gears of War 4

-JD appears as the player character of Gears of War 4; prior to the events of the game, JD defected from the COG armed forces alongside Del and joined a faction of Outsiders who occasionally raid COG settlements for resources like materials and power.
+Gears of War 4 introduced JD Fenix as the main character of a rebuilt postwar setting shaped by the Coalition of Ordered Governments’ reliance on DeeBee robots and First Minister Jinn’s reconstruction policies, placing him and his companions in a markedly different political and technological environment from that of the original trilogy.
+Prior to the events of the game, JD defected from the COG armed forces alongside Del and joined a faction of Outsiders who occasionally raid COG settlements for resources like materials and power.
 Using his inside knowledge of the COG administration, JD leads one such raid on an unfinished and unoccupied COG settlement to steal a special fabricator device, which is capable of quickly constructing munitions.
 JD and his group manage to fend off the settlement's robotic DeeBee soldiers and escape back to their village with the fabricator.
 However, the COG's First Minister Mina Jinn locates and confronts JD's group via a robot proxy which broadcasts her messages.
 Assuming that the Outsiders are responsible for a slew of missing COG citizens, she orders a contingent of DeeBee forces to attack the village in pursuit of JD, who helped the villagers repel the invasion.

 As night falls and the villagers recover from the attack, a "swarm" of monstrous creatures arrive and abduct everyone, except for JD and his companions who had been inadvertently locked away by Reyna.
 JD visits his estranged father Marcus Fenix who resides at the dilapidated Stroud family estate to ask for help in tracking the villagers, where they are attacked by Jinn's DeeBee forces.
 Marcus arms JD's group and leads their escape into the wilds.
 They travel to Fort Reval, where thousands of Locust corpses were buried at the conclusion of the war 25 years ago, to investigate a possible lead suggested by Marcus, who is soon abducted by a creature the group dubbed the Snatcher.
 JD and his friends pursue the Snatcher, eventually discovering evidence of numerous human beings being harvested and mutated into Swarm creatures.
 Marcus is located and rescued before he is processed, and reveals that the Swarm are in fact mutated iterations of a resurgent Locust Horde following a long term period of dormancy where they undergo a metamorphosis.
 As Marcus was also briefly connected to the Swarm's hive mind, JD and his friends also learn that Reyna is still alive and set out to find her, but ultimately fails to rescue her in time by the game's ending.